TheLarkInn/unity-component-specification/README.md

 Unity Component Specification describes a new hypertext-like file format for creating Single-File Web Components (SFWC).

 # Use Cases
 Currently there are multiple JavaScript web frameworks that use an interoperable Single-File Web Component format.
-Not only are they a unifying formate between frameworks, but should aim to be a native playform implementation.
+Not only are they a unifying formate between frameworks, but should aim to be a native platform implementation.

 # Unity Component Module
 **hello-world.ucm**